bhubie/talks/making-impossible-states-impossible/slides/slides.md

 TODO - What I mean by impossible states

 <!--
-  In front end applications there are a lot of states that that components should never been in in the first place.
+  In applications there are a lot of states that the application should never been in in the first place.
   Like - displaying an error messsage while simulatensoutly displaying a result.
   Sometthing that should never happen.
 It is an impossible state based on the requirements, but it does happen.
 And now us as developers have to track down why - and fix it.